JailGens/enchanted/README.md

 ## Motivation

-Many other command frameworks are too complex and struggle to model different types of commands.
+Many other command frameworks are too complex and support features that aren't really their job such as complete internationalisation APIs, dependency injection, and configuration.

-Another thing is that they often attempt to handle tasks that should be handled by a different framework, such as dependency injection, and internationalisation.
-Although we do support internationalisation, the implementation is up to the end user (we still offer a reasonable default implementation).

-One thing you will notice when using these frameworks is the lack of support for overloaded commands (commands with the same name but different parameters).
-Enchanted has full support for this with no compromises.

-My final issue with some of these other frameworks is that they delay command validation (verify overloads, command names, etc.) until runtime.
-This [blog](https://blog.softwaremill.com/the-case-against-annotations-4b2fb170ed67) talks about it a bit more in-depth.
+Another issue with allmost all other command frameworks is that they delay command validation (verify overloads, command names, etc.) until runtime.
+Enchanted can validate all of this and compile-time thanks to its annotation processor.

 ## Features